PX4/PX4-user_guide/en/flight_modes/offboard.md

 ## Description

-Offboard mode is used for controlling vehicle movement and attitude, by setting position, velocity, or attitude setpoints.
+Offboard mode is used for controlling vehicle movement and attitude, by setting position, velocity, acceleration, attitude, attitude rates or thrust/torques setpoints.

-PX4 must recieve a stream of MAVLink setpoint messages or the ROS 2 [OffboardControlMode](../msg_docs/OffboardControlMode.md) at 2 Hz as proof that the external controller is healthy.
+PX4 must receive a stream of MAVLink setpoint messages or the ROS 2 [OffboardControlMode](../msg_docs/OffboardControlMode.md) at 2 Hz as proof that the external controller is healthy.
 The stream must be sent for at least a second before PX4 will arm in offboard mode, or switch to offboard mode when flying.
 If the rate falls below 2Hz while under external control PX4 will switch out of offboard mode after a timeout ([COM_OF_LOSS_T](#COM_OF_LOSS_T)), and attempt to land or perform some other failsafe action.
 The action depends on whether or not RC control is available, and is defined in the parameters [COM_OBL_ACT](#COM_OBL_ACT) and [COM_OBL_RC_ACT](#COM_OBL_RC_ACT).